redis/redis-doc/commands/xautoclaim.md

 2) "0-0"
 ```

-In the above example we claim a maximum of 25 entries, starting from the beginning of the stream, only if the message is idle for at least one hour without the original consumer or some other consumer making progresses (acknowledging or claiming it), and assigns the ownership to the consumer `Alice`.
-Note that the cursor returned is `0-0` meaning we scanned the entire stream.
+In the above example, we attempt to claim up to 25 entries that are pending and idle (not having been acknowledged or claimed) for at least an hour, starting at the stream's beginning.
+The consumer "Alice" from the "mygroup" group acquires ownership of these messages.
+Note that the stream ID returned in the example is `0-0`, indicating that the entire stream was scanned.